-The Graduate Admissions Committee will review applicants for admission who provide 1) an undergraduate degree with a GPA of 3.0 or higher, 2) prerequisite coursework, 3) two letters of recommendation, 4) a written response to a prompt, and 5) a video.
+The Graduate Admissions Committee will review applicants for admission who provide 1) an undergraduate degree with a GPA of 3.0 or higher, 2) prerequisite coursework, 3) two letters of recommendation, 4) a written response to prompts, and 5) a video recording of oral communication in response to prompts.
 Applicants must also meet the program's technical standards and professional dispositions (included later in this handbook).